-If the Chief Elected Official (CEO) has a signatory designee, the official signed letter by the CEO designating the signatory must be submitted with the application.
+If the Chief Elected Official (CEO) or Board President has a signatory designee, the official signed letter by the CEO or Board President designating the signatory must be submitted with the application.

 Pennsylvania's ESG is a competitive process.
 DCED will review all submissions for completeness of application materials.
 Incomplete applications may not be considered for funding.
 DCED will provide an explanation for the rejection upon request.
 Additionally, technical assistance may be provided for future application submissions upon request.
 Applicants are encouraged to submit applications well in advance of the deadline to ensure technical assistance is available, if required.